moecrosoft/LoRA_Finetuning/README.md

 # LoRA_Finetuning
-Finetuning a pre-trained model on a different dataset with LoRA
+This project creates a Sentiment Analysis model and loads the pre-trained weights that are trained on the AGNews dataset.
+Then the model is fine-tuned by adapting on the IMDB dataset with LoRA matrices.
+The original model layers are frozen and only the LoRA matrices are updated during training.
+Finally, how much the model improved after LoRA fine tuning is monitored and visualized.